 - Whether the users of VaR understand the limitations (of the tool) and the implications of those limitations?

 - Risk management is concerned with extreme events or large deviations from what is expected.
-The most common tool used for measuring the above is variance, an average (of sorts) of all the deviations from the mean.
-Although it is the key tool used in calculating VaR, it is not the most appropriate.
+The most common tool we use for measuring the above is variance, an average (of sorts) of all the deviations from the mean.
+Although we use it is as the key tool for calculating VaR, it is not the most appropriate.
 Higher order factors that measure symmetry or length & thickness of tails would be more accurate.

 - Given that the object of risk management is to understand risk exposures and neutralize them, there is a strong emphasis on supplementing VAR with scenario analysis or sensitivity testing.

 Value at Risk (VaR) is a market risk measurement approach that uses historical market trends and volatilities to estimate the likelihood that a given portfolio’s losses will exceed a certain amount.